jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-linkedlist.md

 > Introduce what is linked list, how to construct it and how to use it.

+## 1. Linked List
 A linked list is represented by a sequence of nodes.
 Each node contains a link to another node.
-Linked list is one of the most-used data structure.

-## 1. Types of Linked List
+There are two main types of linked list.
+* Singly Linked List - Each node has only one link, points to the next node.
+* Doubly Linked List - Each node has two links, one points to previous node, another points to the next node.

 ### 1.1 Singly Linked List
 Each node has an attribute to represent its value.
 It also has one pointer, linking it to the next node in the linked list.
 ![image](/public/notes/data-structure-linkedlist/singlylinkedlist.png)